miraj00/Horiseon/README.md

 # Horiseon

-Description : Client requested to optimize their Horiseon website that meets accessibility standrad.
+Client requested to optimize their Horiseon website that meets accessibility standrad.

 *The requirement included to be fulfilled with following things to keep in mind*